 Uber started out to solve a simple problem: the need to get a ride across town.
 Six years and one billion trips later, we've stumbled upon something a bit bigger: a new way to help tackle congestion—one of the most serious challenges cities face today.

-With its technology, Uber makes it quick and easy for people headed in the same direction at the same time to share their journey.
-It’s carpooling at the press of a button.
-And by getting more people into fewer cars we’ve proven you can reduce congestion and pollution overtime. uberPOOL in Los Angeles, for example, cut the number of kilometers driven across town by 12.7 million and carbon dioxide pollution by 1,400 metric tons in just eight months in Los Angeles.
+Using technology, Uber makes it quick and easy for people headed in the same direction at the same time to share their journey.
+It's carpooling at the press of a button.
+And by getting more people into fewer cars we've shown you can reduce congestion and pollution overtime. uberPOOL in Los Angeles, for example, cut the number of kilometers driven across town by 12.7 million and carbon dioxide pollution by 1,400 metric tons in just eight months in Los Angeles.

 Longer term, we're optimistic that smartphone apps like Uber can also offer a real alternative to individual car ownership.
 After all, if you can press a button and get an affordable ride across town in minutes, 24-hours a day, why bother to own a car?
 There is an alternative to a world that looks like a parking lot and moves like a traffic jam.
 We're looking for smart, can do people who want to make that future possible.